holaphil/garbarnation-aab73/content/pages/episodes/the-garbar.md

 excerpt: >-
   Learn how John Garbarino turned this space into an iconic neighborhood watering hole that set off a secret New Jersey bar scene.
-thumb_image_alt: 'Wolf Moon Lodge GarBar owner Amy Biasucci in Maplewood, NJ'
+thumb_image_alt: Maplewood Garage Bar owner John Garbarino tour of The GarBar
 image_alt: 'The GarBar owner John Garbarino in Maplewood, NJ'
 image_position: right
 episode_embed_html: >-